-Whilst there has been significant investment into Orange City streetscaping, there is a need for further enhancement of towns and villages to create attractive and high amenity destinations.
+Whilst there is an ongoing program of investment into Orange City streetscaping, there is a need for further enhancement of towns and villages to create attractive and high amenity destinations.
 This includes addressing streetscaping, landscaping, enhancement of amenity infrastructure, placemaking and road improvements.